Harry-258/StructuralDuplication/README.md

 # StructuralDuplication

-This is a script that finds all the methods that have a single parameter in a C# script, and duplicates that parameter.
-It gives it the same name, but ended with '2'.
+This is a script that that analyzes a C# source file, finds all methods with a single parameter, and duplicates that parameter.
+The duplicated parameter has the same type, and the name is the original parameter name suffixed by 2.
+It uses the Roslyn API to find the parameters and change the code.

 ## Getting started